 - The international Intelligent Community Forum (ICF) named Columbus its 2015 Intelligent Community of the Year, recognizing our city’s ability to create inclusive economic opportunity, improve competitiveness and raise the quality of life for our citizens.

-- The Columbus Region is home to four Fortune 500 and 15 Fortune 1,000 companies.
+- The Columbus region is home to five Fortune 500 and 17 Fortune 1,000 companies.

 “Columbus is a fantastic city to live and work in!
 It's a top notch city without being top budget.
 Whether you like to eat great food, drink wonderful coffee, spend time in the great outdoors, or sight see from the inside of museums, there is something for everyone!
 It has a perfect mixture of city and suburbs, and there is so much diversity in the people that live here.” - Melonie Phillips, MD

 Whether you seek a modern, bustling urban loft or a quiet, family-friendly suburban home, Columbus has a neighborhood for you.
 And no matter where you live, you won’t spend hours commuting: Average downtown commutes (where Nationwide Children’s Hospital is located) are less than 25 minutes.

 Urban neighborhoods offer excitement and accessibility for work and play.
 From districts offering housing steps from sports and entertainment to eclectic communities filled with art galleries and nightlife, our diverse urban neighborhoods offer something for everyone.

 Neighborhoods to check out: Brewery District, Discovery District, Downtown Columbus, German Village, Harrison West, Italian Village, Market Exchange District, Merion Village, Olde Towne East, Short North, University District, Victorian Village, Weinland Park and Woodland Park.